Norbert515/flutter_ide/README.md

 The problem is, that pages can depend on all sorts of data.
 Data can either be passed to the page, the page can depend on an `InheritedWidget` or it could even depend on some static/ global variables.

 There are a couple of ways to solve this problem.
-But again, having a well structured page class which handles default parameters (for rendering in the IDE), would probably be the easiest solution.
+But again, having a well-structured page class which handles default parameters (for rendering in the IDE), would probably be the easiest solution.

 ## Layout-Editor

 When switching into layout mode, the current page could display all slots where widgets could be dropped into.
-For exmaple a `Column` would expose a slot at the top of the first widget and beneath the last widget.
+For example a `Column` would expose a slot at the top of the first widget and beneath the last widget.
 A scaffold could expose the
 FAB slot and so on.

 Then all default widgets and custom widgets would be displayed in a list, ready to drag in.